 Use rolling wave planning for longer duration projects.
 A previous blog, Tips for Implementing Rolling Wave Planning, discussed how rolling wave planning can reduce the volume of baseline change requests.
 Ensure your project control process provides the guidance for project personnel to use rolling wave planning effectively.
 You want to maintain a balance of sufficient detailed planning for near term work while keeping the overall project schedule and cost objectives in mind.
 It helps to keep everyone focused on current tasks and deliverables to meet interim milestones.

-Tip #3 – Use the right tools to help you work smarter.
+Tip #3 – Use the right software tools to help you work smarter.

-You also need the right tools to support your process.
+You also need the right proposal software to support your process.
 With a high volume of changes and the need to incorporate changes quickly, the only way to survive is with an automated means to track the constant changes – as well as document why the change was required.

-ProjStream’s end-to-end software tools, BOEMax, EVMax, and MaxTeam were designed to help you manage changes from the start.
+ProjStream’s end-to-end software tools, including BOEMax proposal software, EVMax earned value management software, and MaxTeam project cost management software were designed to help you manage changes from the start.
 They share a common database with built-in workflow to automatically track constant changes for you.
 You have a complete audit log of who made changes when along with the rationale for the change.
-After contract award, BOEMax serves as the budget baseline of record with the current set of time phased data (budget, earned value, actual cost, and estimate to complete) maintained in EVMax or MaxTeam.
+After contract award, BOEMax, as an estimate software, serves as the budget baseline of record with the current set of time phased data (budget, earned value, actual cost, and estimate to complete) maintained in EVMax or MaxTeam.

-Project personnel can first model their proposed changes in BOEMax and generate a baseline change request with data auto populated from BOEMax and EVMax or MaxTeam to show the delta between the two.
+Project personnel can first model their proposed changes in the BOEMax proposal software and then generate a baseline change request with data auto populated from BOEMax and either EVMax or MaxTeam to show the delta between the two.
 With the built-in workflow, the change request is automatically routed to the appropriate person for approval.
-Once a change request has been approved, the change is merged into EVMax or MaxTeam exactly as approved with complete traceability.
+Once a change request has been approved, the change is merged into the earned value management system, EVMax, or cost management software, MaxTeam, exactly as approved with complete traceability.
 At the same time, an updated work authorization is automatically generated to reflect the approved change – again with complete traceability.
 Data disconnects are eliminated because the entire process is using the same source data in a single database.

 No need to manually create a form, pull data from different functional tools to enter into a form, or guess where things are in the change control process.
 ProjStream’s central database maintains a complete transaction log of the workflow approvals and detail level budget changes with summary lines for each accounting calendar month end date.
 You can easily keep track of the contract total budget, management reserve allocations, and other budget transactions.
 As needed, you can view the detail level transactions to verify who made a change when or the rationale for the change.
 You have complete historical traceability.

 What are you waiting for?
-Call or schedule a demo today.
-See how ProjStream’s tools can help you manage project changes easier and faster with complete data traceability.
+Call or schedule a software demo today.
+See how ProjStream’s basis of estimate, cost control, and earned value management software can help you manage project changes easier and faster with complete data traceability.